Gamlingay Village Primary is committed to full attendance by all pupils. There is clear evidence of the link between attendance and achievement.

 However, we understand there are occasions when your child will be unable to attend.
 To report a child's absence please contact the School on 01767 650208 or email@example.com Please contact us on each day of absence.
 If your child has suffered sickness or diarrhoea please keep them off school for 48 hours after the last occurrence.

 Department for Education guidance is clear that schools are only allowed to authorise any planned term-time absence in extremely exceptional circumstances, for example a single day for a funeral of a close relative or a medical appointment.
 Term-time holidays do not qualify.

-If you do plan to take your child out of school for a pre-organised event then please complete an Exceptional Leave Request Form (copies also available at reception).
-Any decision about taking action as a result of non-attendance is made by the Local Authority Education Welfare Officer (EWO), as made clear by this extract from the FAQ section of the latest guidance:
+If you do plan to take your child out of school for a pre-organised event then please complete a leave of absence request form (copies also available at reception).
+Any decision about taking action as a result of non-attendance is made by the Local Authority Attendance Officers (LAAO), as made clear by this extract from the FAQ section of the latest guidance:

 Yes.
 Parents have a legal duty to make sure that their child aged 5-16, if registered at a school, attends that school regularly.
 If taking an unauthorised term time holiday is grounds for issuing a penalty notice according to the local authority’s code, and if the leave of absence for holiday was not authorised by the school, either the school or the local authority may issue a penalty notice.

-Our target is for all GFS pupils to have an attendance rate of 97% or above.
+Our target is for all GVP pupils to have an attendance rate of 97% or above.